terais-eu/terais-eu/content/home/welcome.md

 <div class="mt-4 mb-3">

-**TERAIS** (Towards Excellent Robotics and Artificial Intelligence at a Slovak university) is an international project funded by the Horizon Europe programme under the Twinning call that started at the beginning of October 2022.
+**TERAIS** (The Towards Excellent Robotics and Artificial Intelligence) is an international project aimed at establishing the Department of Applied Informatics (DAI) of **Comenius University in Bratislava**, Slovakia as a workplace of international academic excellence.
-The ultimate goal of the TERAIS project is to elevate the **Department of Applied Informatics** at **Comenius University** in Bratislava to a workplace of international **academic excellence** in the field of cognitive robotics and artificial intelligence in cooperation with partners from the **University of Hamburg** and the **Italian Institute of Technology**.
+Funded by the **Horizon Europe** programme under the Twinning call, TERAIS brings together experts from the **University of Hamburg** in Germany and the **Italian Institute of Technology** in Genoa to collaborate with scientists at DAI.
 </div>